 -Giacinto Palmieri: 'Oral self-translation of stand-up comedy: from mental text to performance and interaction'.
 (2015-2017).
 Secondary supervisor.
 Funded by AHRC-Techne.

 I teach French language and content modules at all undergraduate levels, and also supervise dissertations.

 I currently supervise doctoral research in the fields of transnational political and cultural history, and welcome proposals in these areas as well as those relating more specifically to nineteenth-century French history and the history of the anarchist movement.

-Jean Grave and the Networks of French Anarchism (Basingstoke: Palgrave McMillan, in preparation)
+Jean Grave and the Networks of French Anarchism (Basingstoke: Palgrave McMillan, 2021)

 The French Anarchists in London (1880-1914): Exile and Transnationalism in the First Globalisation (Liverpool: LUP, 2013)

 With Ana Claudia Suriani da Silva, The London Foreign Political Press in Nineteenth-Century London: Politics from a Distance (London: Bloomsbury, 2017)